Crane Safety

 Applies to

 This program applies to the use of mobile cranes on Virginia Tech properties.
-It does not apply to monorails, monorail cranes, top running single girder cranes, or overhead hoists - such equipment is not covered by OSHA 1910.179 for General Industry or 1926.550 for Construction.
+It does not apply to monorails, monorail cranes, top running single girder cranes, or overhead hoists - such equipment is not covered by OSHA regulations 1910.179 for General Industry or 1926.550 for Construction.

 Requirements